What Is the Fireline Method?

 The Fireline Method: Phase 4 – Implementation and Rollout

-by Landon Taylor Nelson The Moment That Set It Off We launched a new delivery setup: one integration for every channel, labeled pickup shelves, updated item names and modifiers, and throttle times tuned to the line.
+The Moment That Set It Off We launched a new delivery setup: one integration for every channel, labeled pickup shelves, updated item names and modifiers, and throttle times tuned to the line.
 Staging looked clean.
 On the floor, the gaps showed.
-Third party orders…
+Third party orders arrived with generic items,…

 -